ProjetsPL/treehouse-theme/collections/_posts/fr/_drafts/2020-07-19-house-plants-find-the-best-indoor-plants-of-2020.md

 toc: true
 promoted: false
 update_date: 2020-07-19
-title: House plants – Find the Best Indoor Plants of 2020
+title: Plantes d'intérieur - Trouvez les meilleures plantes d'intérieur de 2020
 description: "Are you a plant lover?
 Do you grow indoor plants? \U0001F331 These fascinating species will amaze you. ➡️ Take a look at the most popular house plants."
 intro: Do you grow potted plants at home?
 There are certain species that not only